A Curated and Re-annotated Peripheral Blood Cell Dataset Integrating Four Public Resources: Material and Methods

 \subsection{Data Set Selection}

-This paper mainly includes four cell image datasets: Blood Cell Count and Detection (BCCD), Blood Cell Dataset (BCD), Peripheral Blood Cells (PBC), and Raabin White Blood (Raabin-WBC) Cells).
+This paper mainly includes four cell image datasets: Blood Cell Count and Detection (BCCD), Blood Cell Detection Dataset (BCDD), Peripheral Blood Cells (PBC), and Raabin White Blood Cell (Raabin-WBC) datasets.
+Each of these datasets brings unique characteristics and diversity to the integrated TXL-PBC dataset.
 The details of these datasets are as follows: